edgio-docs/edgio-docs/src/guides/v7/performance/caching.md

     <Callout type="info">

-      If either response header is not found, then our edge servers will perform an unconditional `GET` request to the origin.
+      If either response header is not found, then our servers will perform an unconditional `GET` request to the origin.

     </Callout>